 Anyone who’s tried eyelash extensions knows just how eye-opening and glamorous they can be.
-And if you haven't tried them yet, take it from us: They are simply life changing.
+And if you haven't tried them yet, take it from us: They are simply life-changing.
 Not only do they make your eyes all the more fluttery, but they also mitigate the need for mascara, which could essentially cut the time it takes you to apply your makeup in half—every single day.
-The only problem is that they come with an expiration date.
-Like the saying goes, all good things must come to an end—and eyelash extensions, unfortunately, are not exempt.
-For this reason, it’s important to understand just how long eyelash extensions will last once you have them applied.
+The only problem is that a beautiful faux fringe comes with an expiration date.

 How to Make Eyelash Extensions Last